HadrienG2/code-that-counts/src/multithreading-scaling.md

       scalable synchronization protocol would instead allow threads to synchronize in parallel.
-This is done by using N-ary reduction trees, where threads start to synchronize in groups of N, then the group results are themselves synchronized in groups of N, and so one until a fully merged result is produced.
+This is done by using N-ary reduction trees, where threads start to synchronize in groups of N, then the group results are themselves synchronized in groups of N, and so on until a fully merged result is produced.
     * Cache coherence is implemented by physically transferring data from the L1 cache of one CPU core to that of another core through an interconnect